anupsingh921/anupsingh921/README.md

 # Hello there, I'm Anupkumar Singh

-I am a final-year IT Engineering student at Dwarkadas J. Sanghvi College of Engineering, Mumbai, with a passion for software development, data science, and business analytics.
+I am a final-year IT Engineering student at Dwarkadas J. Sanghvi College of Engineering, Mumbai, with interests in software development, data science, and business analytics.
 I am constantly seeking opportunities to apply my skills and learn new technologies.

 ## 🚀 About Me
 - 🔭 I have recently worked as a Frontend Development Intern at Renocrew Solutions
 - 🌱 Involved in learning advanced concepts in Machine Learning and Data Science
-- 👯 Also, I’m looking to collaborate on exciting SDE based projects
+- 👯 Also, I’m interested to collaborate on exciting SDE based projects
 - 📫 How to reach me: [anupsingh4741@gmail.com](mailto:anupsingh4741@gmail.com)

 ## 🛠️ Skills